nrd10/ProgramofStudyWebApp/README.md

 6. Change the models to make use of commenting.
 Currently comments are only able to be made in the web application if a form is rejected by an advisor or the DGS.
 Drew Hilton requested the ability to make comments on any form if he Approved or Rejected the form.
 This way he would be able to remember why he Approved a form for a student in certain circumstances.
+7. Create script to restore data into postgres database container ('posdb') from created Docker volume.